mert-arican/Computer-Architecture/README.md

 using gtkwave.

 This repo also contains the work I done for Low Level Programming:
-- 16 bit x86 assembly in DOSBOX environment
+- 16 bit x86 assembly written in DOSBOX environment.
-- 64 bit x86 assembly separately compiled and called from cpp executables
+- 64 bit x86 assembly files that are separately compiled and called from cpp executables.